manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 			----
 			## Discard local changes

-			**Use case:** The local changes in the clone are incorrect and you want the files back from the main repo.
+			**Use case**: The local changes in the clone are incorrect and you want the files back from the main repo.

 			<i>DO NOT</i> use these, unless you want to discard all changes made in the clone and update from main repo.